healthchecks/healthchecks/templates/docs/javascript.md

 Note: the "https" library executes requests asynchronously.
 If you send both "start" and "success" signals, you can encounter a race condition where the "success" signal arrives before the "start" signal.
-Avoid the the race condition by using callbacks, promises or the async/await feature.
+Avoid the race condition by using callbacks, promises or the async/await feature.
 Here is an example that uses async/await and the [axios](https://axios-http.com/) library: